AdaCore/ada_coding_standards/source/guidelines/robust_programming_practice.rst

 .. code:: Ada

    type Agency is ( ESA, NASA, RFSA, JAXA, CNSA);
    --  there are dozens...
    Bureau : Agency;
    ...
    case Bureau is
       when ESA =>  ...
       when NASA => ...
       when RFSA => ...
       when JAXA => ...
       when CNSA => ...
    end case;

+"""""""
+Notes
+"""""""

 GNATcheck can detect violations via the OTHERS_In_CASE_Statements rule.

 Applicable vulnerability within ISO TR 24772-2:

-   ?
-6.39.1 "Unanticipated exceptions from library routines [HJW]".
+   * 6.39.1 "Unanticipated exceptions from library routines [HJW]".

 --------------------------------------------------
 No Enumeration Ranges in Case Constructs (RPP02)